Tafara-N/alx-react/0x03-React_component/README.md

 ## Tasks

-0. Commence with class components mandatory
+### 0. Commence with class components

-Start this project with files from the the last task of the 0x03.
-React Props project:
+Start this project with files from the the last task of the `0x03.
+React Props` project:

-Convert the App function into a React Class:
+**Convert the App function into a React Class**:

-Modify the function within App.js to convert the App function into a React class Make sure that the tests are still passing
+- Modify the function within `App.js` to convert the App function into a React class
-Requirements:
+- Make sure that the tests are still passing

+**Requirements**:

-At this point, reloading the App should display the exact same page as the last task The console in your browser should not show any error or warning
+- At this point, reloading the App should display the exact same page as the last task
+- The console in your browser should not show any error or warning

 Repo:
 GitHub repository: alx-react
 Directory: 0x03-React_component
-File: task_0/dashboard/src/App/App.js
+File: `task_0/dashboard/src/App/App.js`

 1. Lifecycles
 mandatory